WatForm/portus-evaluation/README.md

 3. Environment Setup

-    a) install a command-line version of Z3, version 4.8.15 or higher.
+    a) Install a command-line version of Z3, version 4.8.15 or higher.
+    Z3 version 4.13.0 was used for our evaluation.
     Binaries are available [https://github.com/Z3Prover/z3/releases].
     If using MacOS, we recommend using Homebrew: `brew install z3`.
     If on Ubuntu, do not use apt-get, since its version of Z3 is out of date.
     We have not successfully built fortress on Windows yet, however, if built elsewhere the jars should work on Windows.

+    b) Install CVC5, version 1.1.2 or higher (https://cvc5.github.io).
+    CVC5 version 1.1.2 was used for our evaluation.

-    b) Install the sbt build tool [https://www.scala-sbt.org/]
+    c) Install the sbt build tool [https://www.scala-sbt.org/]

 4. Download the [Portus v1.0.0 JAR](https://github.com/WatForm/org.alloytools.alloy/releases/download/portus-v1.0.0/portus.jar) and put it in this folder:
 ```bash